mayasissel/CarbsAndRatings/README.md

 |         4 |    0.372284 |      0.355476 |          0 |    1.313   |
 |         5 |    0.349412 |      0.330259 |          0 |    1.20879 |

+From this graph we found that as the number of steps increases, the proportion of carbohydrates in a given recipe varies.
+Based on this plot, recipes with 40 or more steps contain a lower proportion of carbohydrates than recipes that have 0-40 steps.
+This is highlighted by the lines having a negative slope downwards as the number of steps increases.

 <iframe
   src="assets/mini_recipes.html"
   width="800"